0100101101011010/food/diary/_posts/2019-08-27-jellies-great-british-bake-along-2019.md

 img: /food/diary/images/gbbo-bake-along-cover.jpg
 comments: "0"

-discussion_id: 2019-09-05
+discussion_id: 2019-08-27
 ---

 {{page.excerpt}}

-We have been following each episode of Season 10 as it comes out episode by episode (I can't remember the last time I've done that with a television show, wow), and since the whole reason we got into this series was because I love baking, I figured why not attempt the technical challenges at home?
+We have been watching each episode as they get released (I can't remember the last time I've done that with a television show, wow), and since the whole reason we got into this series was because I love baking, I figured why not attempt the technical challenges at home?

 As you've noticed if you follow the show closely, this year's lineup of bakers is a lot younger as well, which is another inspiration for me.
 After all, if [Henry](https://www.instagram.com/henryfabird/) (the youngest contestant this year) can do these bakes, so can I!
 Of course, I'm not nearly as talented as anyone on the cast, but the only way to get better is to practice.